-I was volunteering in a homestay in a that-which-must-not-be-named country with Westerners who were there for supposedly the same type of work I signed up for.
-But thanks to our local host, they totally got away with all the ‘real’ work around the place while I attended to them all the time, mostly because I wasn’t given a choice.
+I used to volunteer with Westerners in a foreign homestay where we were supposed to do a similar set of tasks.
+But thanks to our local host, they totally got away with all the ‘real’ work around the place while I attended to them all the time.
+Unfortunately, I was even called out when I tried doing the same.

 9. Bakit nasa kanan ‘yung manibela?!

 Much like time differences, following the opposite road traffic system in another country requires me to reconfigure my entire mindset.
-Malaysia, for example, requires cars to drive on the left side of the road compared to the Philippines.
-Only it becomes a matter of safety too rather than just comfort.
+Malaysia, for example, requires cars to drive on the left side of the road as compared to the Philippines.
+This time, however, it’s also a matter of safety.
 Tingin muna sa kanan?
 Yeah right.

 10. What’s that smell?

 A foreigner friend of a friend once said that Filipinos smell like fish, or basically anything with a saline odour.
-When I was in a certain country, locals smelt a lot like garlic.
+He didn’t mean it in an offensive way, though.
+When I was in a certain country, I thought locals smell like garlic.
 In another, curry.
-I guess we really ARE what we eat.
+I guess we really are what we eat.

 11. NOT only in the Philippines

 Crazy traffic, durian, native transportation, taxi ‘problems’ — I was stunned to find out these things aren’t unique to the Philippines.
 They have tuktuks in Cambodia that look like bigger versions of our tricycles.
-A love for durian in Vietnam like that in Davao.
-Overcrowded roads and ‘choosy’ taxi drivers in Kathmandu, just like in Manila!
+They have a love for durian in Vietnam like that in Davao.
+Then, there are overcrowded roads and ‘choosy’ taxi drivers in Kathmandu, just like in Manila!

 12. Ilabas ang kanin!

 Love it or hate it, rice is part of Filipino culinary tradition and it has been for hundreds of years.
 I myself consume at least three cups of it in one sitting.
-So you can only imagine how frustrated I get when I go to countries that only have viands as their main meal.
+So you can only imagine how frustrated I get when I go to countries where rice is not an option.